Blake Wagner

-Blake Wagner (born January 29, 1988) is an American soccer coach for Tampa Bay United SC and was a former player who most recently played for the Carolina RailHawks in the North American Soccer League.
+Blake Wagner (born January 29, 1988) is an American soccer coach and former player who currently is the assistant coach of USL League Two side, Tampa Bay United SC.

 Career

 Youth

 Wagner was identified by U.S. Soccer (U.S. National Team) when he was 13 through their national Olympic Development Program (ODP).
 He joined the U-14 National Team and was then recruited to their U-15 residency program at the IMG Academy in Bradenton, Florida, where he lived and trained.
 Through U.S. Soccer, he completed high school a year early at the Edison Academy.
 Wagner travelled globally with the team and was a starter with the U-17 National team when they played in the 2005 FIFA U-17 World Championship.

 Wagner at first committed to playing college soccer at the University of Maryland, College Park, but instead chose to join the Generation Adidas program so that he could play professional soccer.